Average Drift Analysis and Population Scalability: Average drift analysis and time-fitness landscape

-\subsection{Average Drift Analysis}
+\subsection{Average drift analysis}

+Average drift analysis is a variant of drift analysis for estimating the expected hitting time of EAs.
+The idea of average drift was first used by J\"{a}gersk\"{u}pper who considered average drift of a $(1+1)$ EA on linear functions and provided a delicate analysis of the running time of the $(1+1)$ EA \cite{jagerskupper2008blend}.
+Nevertheless the discussion in \cite{jagerskupper2008blend} was restricted to the $(1+1)$ EA and linear functions.
+Even the term of average drift did not appear in \cite{jagerskupper2008blend} but was first adopted by Doerr~\cite{doerr2011drift} for introducing J\"{a}gersk\"{u}pper's work \cite{jagerskupper2008blend}.
+In this section, the average drift is formally defined and then general average drift theorems are presented.

-In this subsection, we present general average drift analysis, which is a new representation of drift analysis.
-In drift analysis, a \emph{distance function} $d(X)$ is used to measure how far $X$ is away from the optimal set. $d(X)$ is non-negative for any $X$ and equals to $0$ if $X$ is optimal. \emph{Drift} measures the progress rate of moving towards the global optima per generation.
-The original drift is represented in the expectation form~\cite{he1998study,he2001drift}: $ \mathbf{E} [d(\Phi_t) -d(\Phi_{t+1}) \mid d(\Phi_t)>0 ]$ where $ \mathbf{E} [\cdot] $ is the expected value.
-There are two ways to calculate this conditional expectation.
-If we only consider a single state of $ \Phi_t$, then we get the point-wise drift.
+In drift analysis, a distance function $d(X)$ is used to measure how far a population $X$ is away from the optimal set $\mathcal{P}_{\opt}$.
+It is a non-negative function such that $0<d(X)<+\infty$ for any $X \in \mathcal{P}_{\non}$ and $d(X)=0$ for $X \in \mathcal{P}_{\opt}$.
+Drift is used to measure the progress rate of a population moving towards the optimal set per generation. \begin{definition} Given a population $X$, the pointwise drift at $X$ is